kingkybel/Transfer/CMakeTutorial/Step07/__INSTRUCTIONS__.md

 # Conditional builds/build configurations
-One of the powerful features of cmake is, that we can define the build process in a way so that it an be customised for different conditions.
+One of the powerful features of cmake is, that we can define the build process in a way so that it can be customised for different conditions.
 Say we want to create an application that has the absolutely best performance, when it is run in a production environment.
 An application like that would
-- strip all debugging- and unnecessary symbol infrormation from the executable
+- strip all debugging- and unnecessary symbol information from the executable
 - optimise loops, inline functions, etc
 - strip information about source-file-locations
 - and more...